Ujinjinjin/dingo/README.md

 ## Key features

-- Supports PostgreSQL
+- Supports PostgreSQL and SQL Server
 - Migrations are timestamp-versioned
 - Migrations are written using plain `.sql`
-- Project configs can be stored in `.yml`
+- Project configs can be stored both in `.yml` and `.json`
 - Config file can be specified as command line argument

 ## Summary